 The delivery of gifts and/or party invitations at school creates hurt feelings for those not receiving them.
 Please encourage your child to distribute invitations outside of school.
 We will appreciate gift/balloon deliveries made after 2:00 p.m. or outside of school, as well.

 Grading Systems/Scale

-To reflect changes made during last school year, kindergarten through second grade has moved to a standards based grading system.
+Kindergarten through second grade will use a standards based grading system.
 The grading system used in the elementary school is as follows:

 Kindergarten-2nd Grade